WHATS HOT

 The Early Signs

-If your periods are late or irregular, and you have been having sex, you should see your doctor or take a pregnancy test.
-Missing or delayed menstrual cycles are the most commonly experienced signs of pregnancy, as following conception, typically women will experience little to no blood flow. is another prevalent sign of pregnancy, reported to be experienced by 20%-30% of women.
+If your periods are late or irregular, and you have been having sex, you should see your doctor or take a home pregnancy test.
+Missing or delayed menstrual cycles are the most commonly experienced signs of pregnancy, as following conception, typically women will experience little to no blood flow.
+Implantation bleeding is another prevalent sign of pregnancy, reported to be experienced by 20%-30% of women.

 During early pregnancy, you may experience symptoms such as fatigue, breast tenderness, and nausea.
 These symptoms can occur within one week of conception, as your hormones immediately respond to the pregnancy.

 Hormonal changes during pregnancy can cause fatigue, even if you’re getting enough rest.
-Your body is preparing to produce milk, which can cause breast tenderness, swelling, or darkening of the skin around the nipple.
+Your body is preparing to produce milk, which can cause breast tenderness, swelling, or darkening of the around the nipple.

 If your body’s blood sugar becomes the main source of food for the fetus, you may experience side effects such as lightheadedness, dizziness, and .
 To avoid these potential problems, be sure to eat every few hours and keep your blood sugar level stable.